canonical-web-and-design/tutorials.ubuntu.com/tutorials/server/configure-ssh-2fa/configure-ssh-2fa.md

 ## Overview

 SSH, the secure shell, is often used to access remote Linux systems.
-Because we often use it to connect with computers containing important data, it's recommended to add another security layer.
+Because we often use it to connect with computers containing important data, it’s recommended to add another security layer.
 Here comes the two factor authentication (*2FA*).

 ### What is two-factor authentication